ladavolkov-max/star2026/README.md

 9) analysisBase: the basic structure that we use to run all of our mathematical data generation and analysis.
 It implements the algorithm to run the ca in a python class, which sets up a ca and its environment through instance variables (trials.py).
 It sets up a coordinate system (1-indexed) for the grid and establishes where the walls are using a dictionary of (wallX wallY wallDir) : wall?T/F It uses a new configuration that includes additional vision scenarios to consider (skinnerVisionMaze.cfg).
 It then runs several batches of trials and calculates the slope and y intercept for the line of best fit for each batch (largeAnalysis.py).
 It writes the results of each batch to specific files within the same directory to store the data (slopes.txt & yints.txt).

+10) analysisFirst: the first version of a large scale analysis of running several batches of skinner trials and assessing the learning speed.
+Contains 4 situations: 3x3 grid, 3x3 maze, 5x5 grid, 5x5 maze.
+These scenarios all use a more robust configuration file for seeing different possible situations within a maze (see point D).
+For each one, runs the batches and records the slope and y int of the trend line for each into a separate folder.
+Note: the 5x5 maze has trials2.py and largeAnalysis2.py, which is a different more optimized implementation of running the trials and recording the results that is then used for later analysis algorithms.

-10) analysis3x3Grid: sets up to run batches of trials in an empty 3x3 grid environment.
+10.1) analysis3x3Grid: sets up to run batches of trials in an empty 3x3 grid environment.

-11) analysis3x3Maze: sets up to run batches of trials in a 3x3 grid environment with internal walls to make a maze.
+10.2) analysis3x3Maze: sets up to run batches of trials in a 3x3 grid environment with internal walls to make a maze.
 For details about the maze, you can look at the image files inside the folder.

-12) analysis5x5Grid: sets up to run batches of trials in an empty 5x5 grid environment.
+10.3) analysis5x5Grid: sets up to run batches of trials in an empty 5x5 grid environment.

-13) analysis5x5Maze: sets up to run batches of trials in a 5x5 grid environment with internal walls to make a maze.
+10.4) analysis5x5Maze: sets up to run batches of trials in a 5x5 grid environment with internal walls to make a maze.
 For details about the maze, you can look at the image files inside the folder.

+11) analysisPunishment: analyzes 4 scenarios, comparing the CA's performance in a 3x3 maze and a 5x5 maze without vs with punishment input.
+All the versions run the same as analysisFist, just using the updated implementation of trials2.py and largeAnalysis2.py for better record keeping and speed.
+The versions with punishments run with a different configuration file (see point D), which inclNote: all scenarios run the program with caNew, an updated faster model of the CA mechanism provided by the professor.

 A) getting initial files on tux: if you want to access the original CA files, they can be copied over from the bls directory using the instructions in the cause file in the reading folder: The cybernetic automaton model has been reimplemented in Go and is currently available on tux.
 The directory: /home/bls96/ca has the source code, configurations, and driver scripts for most of the examples described in the dissertation on the subject.
 In addition to that directory, there’s a copy of the executable in the /home/bls96/bin directory.